MangoUmbrella/goldmark-figure/README.md

 [goldmark-figure](https://github.com/MangoUmbrella/goldmark-figure) is a
 [goldmark](http://github.com/yuin/goldmark)
-extension to parse mardown paragraphs that start with an image into HTML `<figure>` elements.
+extension to parse markdown paragraphs that start with an image into HTML `<figure>` elements.
 One nice thing is it doesn't use any new markdown syntaxes.